nonxedy/nonchat/README.md

  The best chat plugin for me :3

 The plugin supports only Bukkit cores and 1.20.6 version.
-That plugin have custom format for chat.
-Luckperms prefix and suffix. nonchat also have HEX support, config and 3 commands: broadcast, msg and server.
+That plugin have custom format for chat messages and death messages.
+Luckperms prefix and suffix. nonchat also have HEX support, config and 4 commands: broadcast, msg, server and nreload.

 TODO:
 - [X] Add custom chat.
 Like: prefix username suffix: message